sailscastshq/docs.sailscasts.com/docs/klean-ui/components/switch.md

 ## Related components

+- [Radio](/klean-ui/components/radio) — one mutually exclusive choice rather than an immediate boolean setting.
 - [Checkbox](/klean-ui/components/checkbox) — submitted choices, collections, and indeterminate selection.
 - [Input](/klean-ui/components/input) — a value the user must enter rather than turn on or off.
 - [Button](/klean-ui/components/button) — a command rather than persistent boolean state.